*This post contains Amazon Affiliate links

 Using underwear will lead to more messes to clean up the first two days, but it is very worth it for successful potty training.

-Potty Train a Toddler in One Weekend
+Potty Training in a Weekend

 On the big day, wake up, have breakfast and go through their usual morning routine.
 Afterward, make the switch into underwear.